coreinfrastructure/best-practices-badge/criteria.md

 since many [free software](http://www.gnu.org/philosophy/free-sw.en.html) developers would reject such criteria.
 Therefore, we will intentionally *not* require git or GitHub.
+We will also not require or forbid any particular programming language (though for some programming languages we may be able to make some recommendations).
 This also means that as new tools and capabilities become available, projects can quickly switch to them without failing to meet any criteria.
 However, the criteria will sometimes identify